 As a screenwriter, he has written for the TV series Grange Hill, Brookside, The Ritz, My Kingdom for a Horse, Chalkface, and Bloomin' Marvellous.
 His other works for TV include Toys of Age, The Rainbow Coloured Disco Dancer, Crown Court, Shakers, Up 'n' Under, Bouncers!, and Thunder Road.
 However, Godber is perhaps better known as a playwright and his credits include Bouncers, On the Piste, Shakers Re-stirred, Bouncers - 1990s Remix, The Office Party, Passion Killers, Reunion, Our House, Funny Turns, The Debt Collectors and Losing the Plot.
 He has also co-written a number of plays with his wife, Jane Thornton, including Shakers, The Sculptor's Surprise and Lost and Found.
-In addition, he has written a number of adaptations including ones for A Clockwork Orange, A Christmas Carol, Moby Dick, Dracula, 20,000 Leagues Under the Sea and A Kind of Loving.
+In addition, he has written a number of adaptations including A Clockwork Orange, A Christmas Carol, Moby Dick, Dracula, 20,000 Leagues Under the Sea and A Kind of Loving.

 Throughout his career, Godber has been the recipient of various literary honours.
 He has won five Edinburgh Fringe Festival awards including the 1984 Laurence Olivier Comedy of the Year award for Up 'n' Under.
-He has won two BAFTAs for Odd Squad written and directed on location in Hull and screened by BBC children's TV.
+He has won two BAFTAs for Odd Squad, written and directed on location in Hull and screened by BBC children's TV.
 In the 1993 Plays and Players Yearbook he was calculated to be the third most performed playwright in the UK behind William Shakespeare and Alan Ayckbourn.

 What can the collection be used for?